Your Pediatric team at Lakeland Regional Health is committed to helping your family during the COVID-19 pandemic.

 My child is showing signs of anxiety and depression what do I do?

-Here are two great resources courtesy of Child and Adolescent Psychiatrist, Aarti Patel, MD:
+Here is a great resource courtesy of Child and Adolescent Psychiatrist, Aarti Patel, MD:

 If your child has been exposed to COVID-19 or is showing COVID-19 symptoms, you have a number of examination and testing options.

 Parents of children of all ages can make a Telehealth appointment with one of our Pediatric providers by calling 863.284.5000 to receive a testing order, if warranted.